 Students in any of the following categories are not eligible to apply for the Wheaton Refugee Scholarship:

 - Transfer applicants (students who have previously matriculated and enrolled in a post-secondary degree, diploma, or certificate program).

 - Students who have already earned an associate’s or bachelor’s, master’s, PhD, or another post-secondary, tertiary-level degree, diploma or certificate.

 - Students interested in master’s or PhD graduate degree programs; Wheaton College does not offer these graduate degrees.

 - Students enrolled at or who graduated from a United World College.

 - Students in the U.S. with Deferred Action for Childhood Arrivals (DACA) status.

 - Students who have the capacity to pay for a portion of their education should not apply for this scholarship, but should instead apply as a regular Wheaton applicant.

 The application deadline for the Refugee Scholarship is January 1 and applicants are encouraged to apply with the Wheaton First-Year Application to help us manage the fee-waiver process.
-We also accept the Common Application may also be used.
-The $60 application fee will be waived regardless of which application is submitted.
+We also accept the Common Application.

 All international applicants, including those who apply for the Refugee Scholarship, must provide the required academic and financial documentation, including proof of English proficiency.
 A complete list of requirements can be found on our International Students applicants page.